Seamless SDK (Payment Web)

 Choose the integration method that best suits your development workflow and technical requirements.
 After completing the SDK integration, you can proceed with the following steps to implement the Seamless functionality.

-TypeScript LibraryIf you're using TypeScript, Yuno offers a library that provides access to all available methods in the Yuno Web SDK.
+TypeScript LibraryIf you are using TypeScript, Yuno offers a library that provides access to all available methods in the Yuno Web SDK.

 Step 2: Initialize SDK with the public key